What Is AI-Induced Derealization?

 Invest in What AI Cannot Touch

 Relationships.
 Physical presence.
 Embodied experience.
 Moral courage.
 The ability to sit with someone in pain without trying to fix it.
 The capacity for genuine surprise.
 Your specific, weird, irreplaceable way of seeing the world.
 These aren't things that become less valuable in an AI-rich world.
 They become more valuable.
+If AI is creating tension with the people closest to you, our guide on navigating AI-related relationship conflict can help you protect those connections.
 Double down on being human, not on competing with machines.

 Redefine Mastery

 If AI can generate a passable painting in seconds, does it devalue your years of learning to paint?
 Only if mastery is about the output.
+If the numbness has deepened into persistent sadness about what AI means for your future, you may be experiencing AI-related depression that needs its own approach.
 If mastery is about the process — the discipline, the growth, the meditative flow state, the physical relationship with materials — then AI is irrelevant to your practice.
 If you're a writer, artist, or musician wrestling with this tension, our guide to AI creative anxiety goes deeper into reclaiming your creative identity.
 The marathon runner doesn't stop running because cars are faster.
 The practice is the point.

 When to Seek Professional Help

-Derealization and identity disruption usually improve with the strategies above, especially when combined with reduced AI content consumption.
+For many people, derealization and identity disruption improve with the strategies above, especially when combined with reduced AI content consumption.
 But some signs indicate you need professional support:

-- Panic attacks: Intense episodes of terror, especially with derealization — see our panic help page for immediate relief
+• Panic attacks: Intense episodes of terror, especially with derealization — see our immediate panic attack relief techniques

 Long-Term Resilience: Living in an AI World Without Losing Yourself